discordjs/guide/guide/creating-your-bot/command-handling.md

 ## Dynamically executing commands

-You can use your `client.commands` Collection setup to retrieve and execute your commands!
+You can use the `client.commands` Collection setup to retrieve and execute your commands!
 Inside the `interactionCreate` event, delete the `if`/`else if` chain of commands and replace it with this:

 ```js {4-13}
 client.on('interactionCreate', async interaction => {